facn6/npm-introduction/README.md

 Node is a way of running Chrome's V8 JavaScript engine outside of the browser.
 You'll be learning more about this later in the course.

+npm is the world's largest Software Registry.
+The registry contains over 800,000 code packages that Open-source developers use npm to share software.

+_Many organizations also use npm to manage private development._

 npm is Node's package manager.
 It's a repository of hundreds of thousands of useful pieces of code that you may want to integrate with your Node project.

 npm also has a command line tool that lets us easily install, manage and run projects.